RahulSingal/rahulsingal.github.io/_pages/novels.markdown

 ## Novels

-None of my own are ready for public publishing.
-Many ideas are in the works, maybe in a few years I’ll have something published.
-In the meantime, here is a living list of some of my favorite novels and authors that I use for inspiration.
+Non-Exhaustive list of favorite novels and authors.

 * Love in the Time of Cholera by Gabriel Garcia Marquez
 * One Hundred Years of Solitude by Gabriel Garcia Marquez